thinkinglabs/thinkinglabs.github.io/_posts/2026-01-09-what-is-continuous-delivery.md

 ---

 Why still explain Continuous Delivery in 2026?
 Everybody does it, don't they?
 But, do they really do?
 Is that really the case?

 Over the years, I have interviewed a considerable number of technology organisations in the context of technology due diligence or observed technology organisations in the context of consulting.
 Most shared that they have Continuous Delivery in place.
 But, only a few really practised Continuous Delivery.
 There is a lot of misunderstanding about what Continuous Delivery actually is and what it entails.

 As it often happens in our industry, people tend to redefine practices to ensure they fit their way of working, ignoring the basics and foundations.
-With this article, I revisit the basics of what Continuous Delivery genuinely is, with the goal of being a reference and clarifying the principles behind Continuous Delivery.
+With this article, I revisit the basics of what Continuous Delivery genuinely is, with the goal of clarifying the principles behind Continuous Delivery.

 Continuous Delivery is a holistic approach to IT delivery.
 It is a set of principles, foundations, and one pattern, backed by practices, that reduce the time between committing a change to a Version Control system - be it code for a feature, a bug fix, a configuration change, an infrastructure change or even just an experiment - and getting that change into the hands of the users in production safely, reliably, sustainably with confidence, and quickly.
-At the same time, all this reduces stress, burnout and fatigue, and increases staff satisfaction and retention (Forsgren et al. 2016, Forsgren et al. 2018).
+At the same time, all this, together with Lean Product Management and a [Generative Organisational Culture](https://dora.dev/capabilities/generative-organizational-culture/) (Westrum 2004), reduces stress, burnout and fatigue, and increases staff satisfaction and retention, and finally brings better organisational performance (Forsgren et al. 2016, Forsgren et al. 2018).

 Nothing here is new.
-Details were already outlined in the 2006 paper [The Deployment Production Line](https://dannorth.net/profile/deployment_production_line.pdf) and later in the 2011 book [Continuous Delivery: Reliable Software Releases Through Build, Test, and Deployment Automation](https://app.thestorygraph.com/books/77eb0975-4194-42e7-9db3-005d4250940f).
+Details were already outlined in the 2006 paper [The Deployment Production Line](https://dannorth.net/profile/deployment_production_line.pdf), the 2007 article [The Deployment Pipeline](https://continuousdelivery.com/wp-content/uploads/2010/01/The-Deployment-Pipeline-by-Dave-Farley-2007.pdf), and later in the 2011 book [Continuous Delivery: Reliable Software Releases Through Build, Test, and Deployment Automation](https://app.thestorygraph.com/books/77eb0975-4194-42e7-9db3-005d4250940f).
 But, as it seems, [many engineers do not read books](https://blog.codinghorror.com/programmers-dont-read-books-but-you-should/) (... and maybe many leaders do neither).
 Or they do read books, but have gone over the importance of the fundamentals, so they went looking for the cutting-edge.
 However, in all honesty, cutting-edge will not make it without mastering the boring basics that make the difference.

 The basics, and the key to success, are about a mindset of excellence, both organisational and technological, of experimentation, of openness, and finally, that it will be alright, in the end, whatever we try.

 We have to understand that Continuous Delivery is not an endgame.
 It is not a project we implement once, and we are done.
 It is an exercise in continuous improvement that will never be over.

 It takes nine principles, one heuristic, three foundations, one pattern and three practices to practice truly Continuous Delivery.
 Nevertheless, definitely worth the investment, as it increases staff engagement, delivers better products, and ultimately leads to higher organisational performance, such as more turnover, more market share (Forsgren et al. 2016, Forsgren et al. 2018).